-This measure assesses the percentage of adult members, ages 18 years and older, with a new episode of alcohol or other drug (AOD) dependence who initiated treatment and who had two or more additional services with a diagnosis of AOD within 30 days of the initiation visit.
+This measure assesses the percentage of adult members, ages 18 years and older, with a new episode of alcohol or other drug (AOD) dependence who initiated treatment and who had two or more additional services with a diagnosis of AOD dependence within 30 days of the initiation visit.
 This is a claims-based measure.

-The denominator or index episode could be an outpatient visit or partial hospitalization with a diagnosis of AOD dependence, a detoxification visit, an ED visit with a diagnosis of AOD, or an inpatient discharge with a diagnosis of AOD.
+The denominator or index episode could be an outpatient visit or partial hospitalization with a diagnosis of AOD dependence, a detoxification visit, an ED visit with a diagnosis of AOD dependence, or an inpatient discharge with a diagnosis of AOD dependence.
 Members must be continuously enrolled without any gaps from two months before the index episode through 44 days after.
-The adolescent measure included fewer than 30 members in the denominator, which does not align with NCQA HEDIS guidelines.
-Therefore, rates for the adolescent population were not incorporated into the Blueprint HSA Profiles.
+When the adolescent numerator is insufficient for reporting, this measure will not appear in the pediatric HSA profiles.

-Engagement is measured as initiation of AOD treatment and two or more inpatient admissions, outpatient visits, intensive outpatient encounters, and/or partial hospitalizations with any AOD dependence diagnosis within 30 days after the date of the initiation encounter (inclusive).
+Engagement is measured as initiation of AOD dependence treatment and two or more inpatient admissions, outpatient visits, intensive outpatient encounters, and/or partial hospitalizations with any AOD dependence diagnosis within 30 days after the date of the initiation encounter (inclusive).